Linwood Cemetery (Dubuque): Notable burials

-A number of famous people have been interred at Linwood Cemetery.
-These include Iowa Governor Stephen P. Hempstead, for whom Hempstead High School is named, a U.S. Senator William Boyd Allison, and former Speaker of the US House David Bremner Henderson.
+A number of notable people have been interred at Linwood Cemetery, including Iowa Governor Stephen P. Hempstead, for whom Hempstead High School is named, U.S. Senator William Boyd Allison, and former Speaker of the US House David Bremner Henderson.

 Other notable local people buried at the cemetery include the author Eunice Gibbs Allyn, local tailor Rocco Buda, and former city councilman Donald Deich.
-Oran Pape - the first member of the Iowa State Patrol to have been murdered in the line of duty, as well as the first State Trooper to die in the line of duty - is also buried at Linwood.
+Oran Pape — the first member of the Iowa State Patrol to have been murdered in the line of duty — is also buried at Linwood.

 Major Stuart Anderson - a member of the U.S. Army Reserve who died in the January 7, 2006 UH-60 Black Hawk near Tal Afar, Iraq was also recently buried at Linwood.
 Len Kruse, a forty-year veteran of the US Postal Service turned local historian is also interred here.
 Len's writings appeared in numerous local publications, including the Telegraph Herald and Julien's Journal.